Travis

 The email address is then determined based on the email address in the commit, but only if it matches one of the email addresses in our database.
 We synchronize all your email addresses from GitHub, solely for the purpose of build notifications.

 The default can be overridden in the .travis.yml as shown above.
-If there’s a setting specified, Travis CI only sends an emails to the addresses specified there, rather than to the committer and author.
+If there’s a setting specified, Travis CI only sends emails to the addresses specified there, rather than to the committer and author.

-Changing the email address for build notifications #
+Change the email address for build notifications #

 Travis CI only sends build notifications to email addresses registered on GitHub.
-If you have multiple addresses registered you can set the email address for a specific repository using git:
+If you have multiple addresses registered, you can set the email address for a specific repository using git:

 Note that this also changes the commit email address, not just the Travis CI notification settings.